-Some of the most common symptoms include:
+Some of the most common symptoms of a SLAP tear include:

-- A feeling of catching, locking, popping, or grinding in the shoulder.
+A feeling of catching, locking, popping, or grinding in the shoulder.

-- Pain associated with overhead activities.
+Pain associated with overhead activities.

-- Loss of strength, pain with lifting heavy objects.
+Loss of strength, pain with lifting heavy objects.

-- Loss of velocity or control in throwers, “dead arm” feeling.
+Loss of velocity or control in throwers, “dead arm” feeling.

 Feeling of instability, or true dislocation of the joint